 Preheat oven to 400F.
-Butter a baking pan.
-Toss the cherries with the sugar in a bowl and set aside for 15 minutes.
-When you are ready to assemble the strudel, line up the walnuts, bread crumbs, melted butter, and cherries in separate bowls.
-Carefully unwrap the phyllo dough, leaving it to sit on its wrapper, covered in the dampened tea towel to prevent it from drying out.
+Line a baking pan with parchment paper.
+Toss the cherries with the sugar and tapioca in a bowl and set aside.
+Line up the walnuts, bread crumbs, and melted butter in separate bowls.
+Carefully unwrap the phyllo dough, leaving it to sit on its wrapper covered in the dampened tea towel to prevent it from drying out.
 Lay the other tea towel in front of you.
 Place 1 leaf of the phyllo dough on the towel.
 Using the pastry brush, sprinkle, do not brush, a little butter over the dough.
 Go light.
 You don't want to cover the entire surface.
 Sprinkle lightly with the bread crumbs and the walnuts.
 Repeat with 5-6 layers.
-Add about 1-1/2 cups cherries to the top layer.
-Make sure you've squeezed out some of their liquid.
-You don't want them to be too wet.
-Using the towel as a guide, roll it up into a log.
-Brush the entire loaf with melted butter.
-Using your knife, cut diagonal slices, being careful not to cut all the way through.
+Add about 1-1/2 cups cherries to the top layer, draining some of their liquid through your hands as you pick it up.
+You don't want them to be too wet, nor too dry.
+Using the towel as a guide, roll it up into a tight log.
+Carefully transfer to the baking pan.
+Repeat with 2nd strudel.
+Brush the strudels with the remaining melted butter.
+Using your knife, cut diagonal slices, being careful not to cut all the way through, (optional).
 Bake at 400F for about 15 minutes or until golden.
 Cool in the pan on a rack.
 Sprinkle with powdered sugar, slice, and enjoy!

 Makes 2 strudels